MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 1. Switch back to the web browser  tab displaying the pipeline definition and the **Azure Key Vault** task.
 1. With the **Azure Key Vault** task selected, on the **Azure Key Vault** pane, click the **Refresh** button, in the **Azure subscription** dropdown list, select the  **kv-service-connection** entry, in the **Key vault** dropdown list, select the entry representing the Azure Key vault you created in the first task, and, in the **Secrets filter** textbox, type **sqldbpassword**.
 Finally, expand the **Output Variables** section and, in the **Reference name** textbox, type **sqldbpassword**.

     > **Note**: At runtime, Azure Pipelines will fetch the latest value of the secret and set it as the task variable **$(sqldbpassword)**.
-The tasks can consumed by the subsequent tasks by referencing that variable.
+The tasks can be consumed by the subsequent tasks by referencing that variable.

 1. To verify this, select the next task, **Azure Deployment**, which deploys an ARM template and review the content of the **Override template parameters** textbox.